Willie Marshall (ice hockey)

-Wilmott Charles "The Whip" Marshall (born December 1, 1931) is a Canadian retired ice hockey forward.
-Marshall holds all-time records for most goals, most points, most assists, most hat tricks, and most games played in the American Hockey League (AHL), registered over a 20-season career in the AHL.
+Wilmott J. Marshall (December 1, 1930 – June 2, 2023) was a Canadian ice hockey forward.
+Marshall holds the record for most goals, points, assists, hat tricks, and games played in the American Hockey League (AHL), which he achieved over a 20-season career.

-Marshall also played with the Toronto Maple Leafs in the National Hockey League over the course of four seasons between 1953 and 1958.
+Marshall also played with the Toronto Maple Leafs in the National Hockey League for four seasons between 1953 and 1958.

 The Willie Marshall Award, which is awarded to the AHL's leading goal scorer, is named after him.